aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_NETWORK_SERVICES"
-    Add VLANs to the Fabric by updating the **group_vars/DC1_NETWORK_SERVICES.yml**.
-Each VLAN will be given a name and tag ID.
-The Tag can be used to filter the VLAN to specific Leaf Pairs (PODs).
-These variables are applied to spine and leaf nodes since they are a part of this inventory group.
+    You add VLANs to the Fabric by updating the **group_vars/DC1_NETWORK_SERVICES.yml**.
+Each VLAN will be given a name and a list of tags.
+The Tags can be used to filter the VLAN to specific Leaf Pairs (PODs).
+These variables are applied to spine and leaf nodes since they are a part of this inventory group of groups.

     ``` yaml
     --8<--
     examples/l2ls-fabric/group_vars/DC1_NETWORK_SERVICES.yml